GoAuditsGoAudits

 Begin by identifying the specific areas that require inspection.
 Prioritize high-risk zones, such as production floors, warehouses, and areas with heavy machinery.
 Don’t overlook common areas, offices, and storage spaces, ensuring a comprehensive inspection plan.
 Regular inspections should be scheduled to cover all parts of the workplace.

-2. Create an Inspection Plan
+2. Create a WHS Inspection Plan

 Developing a detailed inspection plan is essential.
 Outline the specific areas to be inspected, the criteria for the inspection, and the schedule.
 Assign responsibilities to qualified personnel, ensuring they have the necessary tools and checklists.